-Dani, Quark’s Video Coordinator, and Zibo Ding, Mandarin-speaking Guide and Sales Manager, at 90° North.
+Dani, Quark’s Video Content Specialist, and Zibo Ding, Mandarin-speaking Guide and Sales Manager, at 90° North.

 This summer, I got to travel to a place I never imagined I would actually go by journeying to the geographic North Pole, the one place where everything else on the planet is south.
 I was there to help manage Quark’s virtual reality video project.
 Almost immediately, I fell in love with the ship, one of the world’s most powerful nuclear icebreakers, 50 Years of Victory.